particle-iot/docs/src/content/faq/pricing/general-questions.md

 target="_blank">our website</a>.

 ### How am I charged for Hardware?
-Hardware is sold on our <a href="https://store.particle.io" target="_blank">store</a> as well as through our distribution partners.
 Hardware is purchased as a one-time cost per device.
+Dev kits, modules, and accessories are sold on our <a href="https://store.particle.io" target="_blank">store</a> as well as through our distribution partners.

 You can reduce your Hardware cost-per-device by growing the size of your fleet.
 Check out our <a href="https://particle.io/pricing" target="_blank">pricing page</a>